Onuruzgur/Victoria/README.md

 # Victoria
-A replica of the Amazon Alexa product
+In this project, an attempt was made to imitate the Amazon Alexa product.